ibrahimssd/Conference-Scheduling/README.md

 # Conference-Scheduling
-Comparison and analysis of multiple techniques to construct a schedule for any conferencegiven its scheduling constraints
+Comparison and analysis of multiple techniques to construct a schedule for any conference given its scheduling constraints.